Events

 Examples

-• A user enters keywords in a search box and sends a query by clicking the search button.
+• A user enters keywords in a search box and submits a query.

-• A user clicks the next search results page.
+• A user clicks the next results page.

-• A user refines search results by selecting facets.
+• A user refines results by selecting facets.

-The click events are used to calculate metrics such as Average Click Rank and Click Event Count.
+Click events represent interactions with a search result or recommendation.
+They’re used to calculate metrics such as Average Click Rank and Click Event Count.

 Examples

-• A user clicks an item to see it.
+• A user clicks an item to view it.

 View